New God Flow: Music and lyrics

-Artwork
+Release and commercial performance

 On June 27, 2012, West's website was updated for the cover art for "New God Flow".
 The artwork is styled in black and red, revealing track info and key participants.
-The cover art is nearly identical to that of the GOOD Music single "Mercy" that was released earlier in 2012.
+The cover art's style is identical to that of earlier Cruel Summer single "Mercy".
+On July 2, "New God Flow" was released on West's website, following an a capella performance at the 2012 BET Awards the previous night.

-Reception
+"New God Flow" was released to the iTunes Store on July 20 through GOOD Music and Def Jam Recordings.
+Upon its release, the song peaked at number 89 on the Billboard Hot 100, and number 43 on the US Hot R&B/Hip-Hop Songs chart.
+It additionally peaked at number 66 on the Canadian Hot 100.
+With the release of Cruel Summer on September 18, "New God Flow" was extended to feature a verse from Ghostface Killah under the title "New God Flow.1", being a minute longer than the single version.
+Pusha T revealed he "fainted" when he heard Ghostface Killah's verse on the song during a private album preview on August 28.

+Critical reception

+"New God Flow" received generally positive reviews from music critics.
+Eric Arredondo of Beats Per Minute described the song as being the best example of a Cruel Summer track, being compared favorably against "Mercy", "I Don't Like", "Burn", and "Exodus 23:1".
+He especially considered West's verse to come with "a ferocity and soulfulness" similar to "Jesus Walks" (2004).
 In comparison to the live performance of it at the 2012 BET Awards, Nathan Reese of Refinery29 viewed the song as what "manages a similarly intense effect, letting Pusha T and Kanye West maintain all the anger and vulnerability they showed at that show".
-Complex listed the song at #34 on their list of the 50 best songs of 2012.
+Consequence considered "New God Flow" to be an essential track on Cruel Summer, while Complex listed the song at number 34 on their list of the 50 best songs of 2012.
 At the XXL Awards in 2013, "New God Flow" won the award for Best Beat.

 Live performances

-At the 2012 BET Awards, Kanye West, Big Sean, Pusha T and 2 Chainz performed their hit single "Mercy", followed by West delivering a solo performance of his single "Cold" and then an a cappella version of his verse on "New God Flow", marking the very first preview of the song.

-On July 7, 2012, Kanye West performed "New God Flow" alongside Pusha T as the first performance together of the song in Atlantic City, New Jersey.
-On September 1, 2012, Kanye West & Pusha T performed "New God Flow" during their surprise G.O.O.D.
-Music set at Jay-Z's Made In America Festival, accompanied by Big Sean.
-The set also included performances of "I Don't Like (Remix)", "Can't Tell Me Nothing" & "Dance (A$$)".
+On July 1, 2012, "New God Flow" was first performed at the 2012 BET Awards during an a cappella by West, following the performances of previous singles "Mercy" and "Cold".
+On July 7, West performed the song alongside Pusha T as the first performance together of the song in Atlantic City.
+On September 1, the duo performed "New God Flow" during their surprise G.O.O.D.
+Music set at Jay-Z's Made In America Festival, accompanied by rapper Big Sean.
+The set also included performances of "I Don't Like" (2012), "Can't Tell Me Nothing" (2007), and "Dance (A$$)" (2011).
+On October 24, West performed the song at a Samsung Galaxy Note II launch event, which took place at Moynihan Station in New York City.

+Credits and personnel

+Credits are adapted from the single version credits on Tidal and liner notes of Cruel Summer.